 Servo Connections: The GoPiGo3 can control two servos.
 They are controlled by the micro-controller on the GoPiGo3 circuit board.

-Power Port: The Power Port on the GoPiGo is a 5mm Barrel Jack that can receive 9-12V power.
+Power Port: The Power Port on the GoPiGo is a 5.5mm X 2.1mm barrel jack that can receive 9-12V DC center-positive power.

 GoPiGo2 Technical Specifications